3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 # WELCOME TO 3DPrintDemon

 # THE DEVILISHLY GOOD “Demon_Essentials_Voron_2.4_Edition”!!

-# NEW VERSION RELEASE CLICK GREEN LATEST RELEASE BUTTON!!!
+Huge re-write many new features added & improved!

 ## Made to make your printing life easier & your printer SMARTER!
 ### I hope you enjoy these automatic & highly adaptive macros!
 Don't forget if you like & use this project you can buy me a beer/coffee to say thanks. https://ko-fi.com/3dprintdemon
 A lot of time, testing, love & coffee has been poured into them!
-If you feel you’d like to support my efforts & help to enable me to continue sharing my ideas please consider buying me a beer/coffee at the provided “Sponser this project” link.
+If you feel you’d like to support my efforts & help to enable me to continue sharing my ideas please consider buying me a beer/coffee at the provided “Sponsor this project” link.
 Thanks!

+### This macro relies on you setting the correct filament type in your slicer!
+BE SURE YOU DO THIS!

+### NEW!
+Adaptive Pressure Advance Mode! - APA - ORCA SLICER ONLY

+- Why have only 1 single setting for Pressure Advance trying to work across the whole print when you can have 6!!

+- 6 settings per filament, 30 in total!

+- Each setting is automatically selected by filament for different types of extrusions during the print.

+- Settings for Perimeter, External Perimeter, Internal Infill, Solid Infill, Top Solid Infill, & filament default.

+- Print tuning towers for the speed of each extrusion type & apply them to the Adaptive Pressure Advance (APA) modifiers!

+- Disable or enable individual modifiers, you don't have use them all, use any number in any combination!

+- Or disable modifiers by filament or the whole module at once!

+- All settings in one easy to edit place, no need to edit macro code!

+- Verbose mode, read back all APA commands to the console!

+### NEW!
+Mesh Auto Builder!

+- Auto build all 5 meshes at different temperatures with included heat soak waits & message prompts!
+Inspired by a community contribution from Karl L!
+Thank you for sharing!

 ## Included macros: